 In some cases, external blinds can protect you from the elements, like hurricane-speed winds, rain, hail, and flying debris.
 Internal shutters may not do that but it really isn’t necessary for the places where internal shutters are mainly used.
 The protection though not from wild elements is still important.
 Internal shutters can keep out the UV rays whilst also allowing you to ventilate your house.
 Especially on the hot days like the ones that we have been having this summer!

 Another element of protection that shutters can provide is privacy.
-Sure, curtains can do the same and so can blinds but the shutters can be adjusted to allow you to decide how much light to let in, or just exactly how much you want to allow that peeping Tom to see!
+Sure, curtains can do the same and so can blinds but the shutters can be adjusted to allow you to decide how much light to let in.
+Or even just exactly how much you want to allow that peeping Tom to see!
 Funny jokes aside you can easily set the louvres, or the panels, to allow you to control the light inside your home as well.

-The functionality and versatility of window shutters bring a new way to dress your windows that you should definitely consider!
+The functionality and versatility of window shutters as window dressing bring a new way to dress your windows that you should definitely consider!